For a long time, I thought I was going crazy.

-I was ashamed.
+I felt ashamed.
 I didn’t want to be around anyone – not because I stopped liking people, but because I didn’t want them to catch my weird energy.

 My anxiety lasted for more than a year.
 It affected how I breathed, how I thought, how I ate, how I slept, and how I talked.
 I was serious and tired and afraid, all the time.
 I wanted so badly to return to my normal, lively, care-free, confident self.
 But I didn’t know how to shake it.

 When my mind processed it and recognized it was the solution, I started laughing.
 The answer had been so obvious all along.
 In less than one month, I was back to my old self.
 The cure for my anxiety was free, fun, painless, and immediately effective.

-I have no fear that those feelings will ever return.
+I have zero fear that those feelings will ever return.
 If they do, I’ll be able to wipe them out right away.

 “Adults are just obsolete children.” – Dr. Seuss